mahmoud/clastic/docs/tutorial-part2.rst

 This is a very simple application that doesn't do anything that wasn't covered in the first part of the tutorial.
-Apart from the static assets, the application has only one route;
-and that endpoint doesn't provide any context to the renderer.
+Apart from the static assets, the application has only one route, and its endpoint doesn't provide any context to the renderer.

 And now for the template: